nixxo/rust-lang-book-it/src/ch20-03-advanced-types.md

 </Listing>

 At the time, we skipped over some details in this code.
-In [“The `match` Control Flow Construct”][the-match-control-flow-construct]<!-- ignore --> in Chapter 6, we discussed that `match` arms must all return the same type.
+In [“Controllare il Flusso col Costrutto `Match`”][the-match-control-flow-construct]<!-- ignore --> in
+Chapter 6, we discussed that `match` arms must all return the same type.
 So, for example, the following code doesn’t work: